 - Remove general clutter around your home.

-- Adjust stored items in your attic so there are gaps between.
+- Adjust stored items in your attic so there are gaps between them.

 - Consider storing items away in plastic totes.